1979 NBA draft: Draft selections and draftee career notes

 In the fourth round, the Boston Celtics selected Nick Galis from Seton Hall University with the 68th pick.
 However, he suffered a serious injury in the training camp and was waived by the Celtics before the season started.
 Galis, who was born in the United States to Greek parents, opted to play in Greece.
 He never played in the NBA and spent all of his professional career in Greece, where he helped the country emerge as an international basketball power.
 He won a Eurobasket title, 8 Greek championships, 7 Greek cups as well as numerous personal honors and awards.
 He has been inducted into both the FIBA Hall of Fame and the Naismith Memorial Basketball Hall of Fame.

 Draft

-Other picks

-The following list includes other draft picks who have appeared in at least one NBA game or have been inducted to the Naismith Memorial Basketball Hall of Fame.

 Notable undrafted players

 These players were not selected in the 1979 draft but played at least one game in the NBA.